Dino4674/MVVMCoordinatorKit/README.md

 public func setRootCoordinator(_ coordinator: BaseCoordinator, deepLink: DeepLinkType? = nil, animated: Bool = true, onPop: RouterCompletion? = nil)
 ```

-Typically if we want to PRESENT flow, we would create a new `Router` with a new `UINavigationController`:
+Typically if we want to PRESENT a flow, we would create a new `Router` with a new `UINavigationController`:
 ```
 let navigationController = UINavigationController() let router = Router(navigationController: navigationController)